 Dental Myth Busting

-As a profession we are moving much more towards prevention and education, as we are empowering our patients to make the right choices and take control of their own well-being.
+As a profession we are moving much more towards prevention and education generally with minimal intervention where at all possible.
+We are empowering our patients to make the right choices and take control of their own well-being.

 Here are a few pieces of advice I routinely give to my patients at each check-up and which (hopefully after a few times of hearing me drone on about them!!) they begin to take heed and act upon.

 Brushing before or after breakfast??…Similar to Chicken and the Egg – Well there are no straight answers to this.
 If you’re anything like me, time is of the essence in the mornings so the short answer would be before.
 This is because it takes around 30-45 minutes for your saliva to naturally neutralise the plaque acids that are developed when we eat or drink most things.
 So to avoid risking wearing your teeth when brushing (Abrasion), if you can spare this time then great, otherwise stick to before.